Skip to content.

 Workplace violence prevention policy

-Retail companies must implement a workplace violence prevention policy within 180 days of the law being signed, making the deadline March 3, 2025.
+Retail companies must implement a workplace violence prevention policy by June, 2025.
 The New York State Department of Labor (NY DOL) will provide a model policy and training program that employers can use or adapt to meet compliance standards.
 The policy must address risk factors, prevention strategies, and relevant legal protections.
-It also needs to be provided in writing in both English and the primary language specified by each employee.
+It also needs to be provided in writing in both English and the twelve most common non-English languages spoken by limited-English proficient individuals in the state, based on the data in the most recent American Community Survey published by the United States Census Bureau and published online by the New York state office of language access.

 Training requirements for the New York Retail Worker Safety Act

 Employers must provide interactive workplace violence prevention training for all employees as well as a notice about the policy and the information presented in the training.
-This training must be conducted during onboarding and repeated annually, covering topics such as:
+This training must be conducted during onboarding and repeated annually by law for employers with more than 50 retail employees (every 2 years for less than 50), covering topics such as:

 • De-escalation techniques of workplace violence